Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Raw dover sole fish fillets on red work surface

-Evenly divide and spread the seasoned bread crumb mixture onto top of fillets, covering surface.
-Press the crumbs down into the fish just a bit, so they will adhere better.
-NOTE: Reserve a bit of the crumbs to garnish the top of the fish before baking.
+Evenly divide and spread the seasoned bread crumb mixture on top of the fillets, covering the surface.
+Press the crumbs down into the fish a bit, so they adhere better.

 Fish fillets covered with bread crumb mixture on red cutting board